ambra19/Mapy/README.md

 **Mapy** is a **visual pathfinding tool** that computes optimal routes across randomly generated terrain maps using the A* algorithm, with support for **walking and driving modes**.
-It starts by rendering a randomly generated map of different biomes.
-They can contain mountains, forests, lands, seas, oceans, sands and even stone and snowy tops.
+It starts by rendering a randomly generated map using a seed.
+The map can contain mountains, forests, lands, seas, oceans, sands and even stone and snowy tops.

 ![Screenshot](static/images/screenshot.png)